Skip to Content

 How to Tell If You Have Dandruff in Your Hair?

-You likely have dandruff in your hair if you see dry, off-white flakes accompanied by itchiness or discomfort.
+You may have dandruff if you see off-white flakes with itchiness or discomfort.

-If you run your hands through your hair or scratch your scalp, you may notice off white or yellow flakes falling onto your neck and clothing.
+If you run your hands through your hair or scratch your scalp, you may see off-white or yellow flakes fall onto your neck and clothing.

 How to Get Rid of Dandruff?

-If you have attempted a few different things to fix your dandruff and the problem persists, it may be time to visit your general practitioner or a dermatologist.
+If you have tried a few options and the problem persists, consider seeing a general practitioner or a dermatologist.

 What Does Hair Product Build-Up and Dandruff Look Like?